Year 4 Spanish

 We will ask "When is your birthday?" and answer in a full sentence.
 We may even be able to say someone else's birthday.
 We will sing "Happy Birthday" in Spanish.
 Join in here: https://www.youtube.com/watch?v=oT3Qgt3QjJ4

-In 2021, we finished the autumn term by creating a birthday cake.
+We finished our learning in this unit by creating a birthday cake.
 We wrote our age and birthday.
-Most children managed a full sentence for each.
+Some children even wrote the questions "How old are you?" and "When is your birthday?"
 Here is their work:

 We are learning 9 animal nouns so that we can talk about the pets we have (or don't have).
 We are discovering how a Spanish bi-lingual dictionary works and enjoyed looking up animals in the dictionary.